 The skin is the largest organ in the human body.
 For many, skin care involves only external treatment such as applying ointments, oils and lotions.
 People living in cold and dry climates often use body lotion to help preserve moisture in the skin.
 We encourage the use of natural solutions like Aloe Vera to both moisten and nourish the skin to deliver nutrients like Vitamin E. However, the first course of action for improving skin health is to improve nutrition.
-For example, you can eat aloe vera and get Vitamin E internally while also healing your gut.
-Caring about skin health is not a matter of vanity.
+For example, you can eat Aloe Vera and get Vitamin E internally while also healing your gut.
+Skin care is not a matter of vanity.
 The skin has many important functions including protection from the environment, producing Vitamin D, and being a key detox pathway.

 The skin has several discernible layer.
 The outer layer of skin can provide useful clues into nutrition issues and we suggest thinking about skin care in this way.
 Blemished or aging skin can have many causes.. such as too much or too little sunlight, chemicals in hair and skin products, food, clothing and detergents and so on.
 Of course, we should avoid these chemicals as much as possible.